-These consolidated financial statements contain the results of the Port Authority for the year ended December 31, 2019.
-On March 8, 2012, the Port Authority incorporated a new entity 2315155 Ontario Inc. to lease a portion of the Canada Malting silos adjacent to the Pedestrian Tunnel Pavilion.
-The Port Authority owns 100% of 2315155 Ontario Inc. and its results are included in these consolidated financial statements.
+These consolidated financial statements contain the results of the Port Authority for the year ended December 31, 2020, as well as its wholly owned subsidiary, 2315155 Ontario Inc. 2315155 Ontario Inc. was incorporated on March 8, 2012 to lease a portion of the Canada Malting silos adjacent to the Pedestrian Tunnel Pavilion.